Veterinary techs perform a hands-on job.

 Students need to complete 46-80 credit hours of general education and major-specific coursework to earn the degree.

-It takes two years (six semesters, including summers) of studying full-time.
+It takes two years (six semesters, including summers) to study full-time.

 Part-time study is available as well.